 You should consider our business and prospects in light of the risks, expenses and difficulties encountered by companies in their early stage of development.
-We have incurred net losses from our inception until we generated a net income of \$6.2 million for the three months ended March 31, 2024.
-While we generated a net income in the three months ended March 31, 2024, given the significant costs and expenses, including user acquisition costs associated with our business plan, we may not achieve or maintain profitability in the full fiscal year 2024 or future periods.
-We incurred a net loss of \$144.8 million and \$132.5 million for the years ended December 31, 2023 and December 31, 2022, respectively.
-As of March 31, 2024, December 31, 2023 and

-December 31, 2022, we had an accumulated deficit of \$357.1 million, \$363.3 million and \$212.0 million, respectively.
+We have incurred net losses since our inception, and given the significant costs and expenses, including user acquisition costs associated with our business plan, anticipate continuing net losses for the foreseeable future.
+We incurred combined net loss of \$132.5 million for the year ended December 31, 2022.
+As of December 31, 2022, we had an accumulated deficit of \$212.0 million.
 If our user growth does not increase to offset these anticipated increases in our operating expenses, our business, financial condition or results of operations could be adversely affected, and we may not be able to achieve or maintain profitability.
 These efforts may be more costly than we expect and may not result in increased revenue or growth of our business.
 In addition to the expected costs to grow our business, we also expect to incur significant additional legal, accounting and other expenses as a newly public company.
 If we fail to increase our revenue to sufficiently offset the increases in our operating expenses, we will not be able to achieve or maintain profitability in the future.